BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Engineer.md

 This content is intended for students who are exploring the role of an engineer as a part of a [Built Environment Innovation Challenge](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/README.md).

 # Design, Analysis, and Cross-disciplinary Management
 An [engineer](https://en.wikipedia.org/wiki/Engineer) is any one of a wide variety of professionals that may provide expert services in design, analysis, and management within a broad professional field comprised of many engineering disciplines.
-The engineering disciplines *most commonly* associated with the built environment industry are:
+Some examples of engineering disciplines that are *commonly* associated with the built environment industry are:

 * [Civil](http://www.wbdg.org/design-disciplines/civil-engineering)
 * [Electrical](http://www.wbdg.org/design-disciplines/electrical-engineering)